thspower/splash/readme.md

 Add any new pages or components to its own namespaced folder.

-The `images` folder contains shared files as a way to lower developer time and reduce total project size.
-Store general use assets in the images folder.
+The `images` folder contains shared files, such as -- 1x1.png, 2x1.png, circle.png, square.png, and poppins.css.